-We expect our expenses to increase substantially in connection with our ongoing transition to an integrated immunology company, including the build-out of global commercial infrastructure and drug product inventory ahead of the expected launch of efgartigimod in MG, the advancement of our clinical-stage pipeline, including seven clinical trials of efgartigimod, and continued investment in our immunology innovation program.
+We expect our expenses to increase substantially in connection with our ongoing development activities related to our preclinical and clinical programs.
 In addition, we expect to continue to incur significant costs associated with operating as a public company in the United States.
 We anticipate that our expenses will increase substantially if and as we: